-For temporary attention loss, we focus on the discrepancy between the output of two TAM, which is designed for observing the role of different time zones in the final result easily.
-So we can concentrate on the period with more precise behaviour information.
-In this loss function, we subtract the output from the two TAM, so as to force S-Net to pay more attention to the importance interval, which is easy to judge the action category.
-Besides the final FC layer, we also designed a 64-dimensional hidden layer to magnify the differences in intermediate processing.
-In order to make the difference more significant, we use the same method as spatial attention loss and use the square method to deal with the difference.
-We define the following TAT(Temporal Attention Transfer) loss as:
+For the temporary attention loss function, we focus on the discrepancy between the two TAM outputs, which is designed for estimating the importance of each time interval and importance the accuracy.
+With the module, we could concentrate on the period with more precise behavior information.
+In this loss function, the gap between two TAM outputs is the target to reduce, which could force S-Net to pay more attention to the high-informative interval.
+Except for the final FC layer, we also design a 64-dimensional hidden layer to magnify the differences in intermediate processing.
+As the spatial attention loss function, we also use cosine distance to measure the the similarity.
+The loss function of the temporal attention transfer (TAT) as following:

-\\ where $fc$ denotes the FC layer outputs pairs in temporal attention module.
+where $FC$ denotes the FC layer outputs pairs in temporal attention module.

-Finally, in addition to the two loss functions mentioned above, we also add cross-entropy loss (CE) to help the network be sensitive to the final results.
-Cross-Entropy is often used as a loss function for classification problems.
-Its value represents the difference between the final output and the label in video-level prediction.
+Finally, in addition to two loss functions mentioned above, we also add a loss function, cross-entropy, to help the network be sensitive to the final results.
+The cross-entropy loss (CE) is typically used for classification.
+Its value represents the gap between the final output and the label in video-level prediction.
 We define the total loss as:

-where $W_{CE}$, $W_{SAT}$, $W_{TAT}$ are the weight of cross-entropy loss, the weight of spatial attention loss, and the weight of temporal attention loss, respectively.
+where $W_{ce}$, $W_{sat}$, $W_{tat}$ are the weight of the cross-entropy loss, the weight of spatial attention loss, and the weight of the temporal attention loss.